Church Insurance: Top Companies, Cost & Coverage

 For organizations, Brotherhood offers MinistryFirst®, which has worldwide liability and medical extension coverage and 24/7 foreign emergency assistance and services.

-Brotherhood also has individual missionary plans: Faith Ventures for the short-term (less than 180 days) and Faith Ventures 365 for longer trips.
-Each has a tier that offers greater coverage for a higher premium.
+The provider also has an individual missionary plan called Faith Ventures, which has a short-term (less than 180 days) and a long-term option.
+Each has a tier with greater coverage for a higher premium.
 Some of the coverages included are emergency evacuation, illness medical expenses, political evacuation, and security evacuation.
+Short-term plans cost $30 to $67 per person while long-term plans cost $499 to $569 per person.

 Customer complaints are much lower than the national average.

 A helpful feature for churches is its payroll and tax filing offerings.
 This is an additional cost, and your church needs at least five employees.
-But if you are unsure of how to handle nonprofit payroll and taxes, including housing allowance, Brotherhood Mutual can do it for you.
+But if you meet those requirements and are unsure of how to handle nonprofit payroll and taxes, including housing allowance, Brotherhood Mutual can do it for you.

-Brotherhood Mutual is over 100 years old.
-It is financially stable, with an A- (Excellent) rating from AM Best.
+Brotherhood Mutual is more than 100 years old.
+It’s financially stable, with an AM Best rating of A- (Excellent).

 Church Mutual: Best for Religious Camps

-Church Mutual is a member of three different camp associations and is the endorsed provider for insurance of one.
-It provides many free services to religious camps insured through it.
+Church Mutual is an insurance provider who’s a member or business partner of three different camp associations.
+It’s also the endorsed provider of the Christian Camp & Conference Association, and it provides many free services to religious camps insured through it.
 This, combined with its widespread availability and years of experience, makes it the best choice for religious camp insurance.

 Church Mutual currently protects about 1,500 camps and conference centers.
 It offers many coverages, including property, general liability, management liability (D&O coverage), sexual molestation, professional liability, and crime.